And the Winner is… Poles Who Won Oscars

 2006 Peter & the wolf Official Trailer 1 Breakthru Films, Se ma for Studios

 In 2008, when Peter & The Wolf, directed by Suzie Templeton, received an Oscar for the Best Short Animated Film, the Se-ma-for animation studio in Łódź had reason to celebrate.
 On the 25th anniversary of the award for their Tango, the studio had yet another Oscar victory.

 Se-ma-for was the co-producer of the film, which was a puppet version of the ballet by Sergei Prokofiev.
-They created a whole forest in the halls of the Łódź Film Centre and the Se-ma-for studio: it was 22 metres long and 16 metres wide, with a 360 degree horizon, 1700 trees and thousands of shrubs, grass, stones, and sky.
-The set was designed by Marek Skrobecki and Jane Morton, the cinematographers were Hugh Gordon and Mikołaj Jaroszewicz, Kamil Polak and Artur Zicz were responsible for visual effects, and Adam Wyrwas and Krzysztof Brzozowski were responsible for the animation.
+They created a whole forest in the halls of the Łódź Film Centre and the Se-ma-for studio: it was 22 metres long and 16 metres wide, with a 360 degree horizon, 1,700 trees and thousands of shrubs, grass and stones, as well as a sky.
+The set was designed by Marek Skrobecki and Jane Morton.
+The cinematographers were Hugh Gordon and Mikołaj Jaroszewicz, Kamil Polak and Artur Zicz were responsible for visual effects, and Adam Wyrwas and Krzysztof Brzozowski were responsible for the animation.

 In her Oscar speech, Suzie Templeton said:

 This is for everyone.
 This is for our fantastic crew and this is for everybody who worked so passionately on our film to make our dream come true.

 2014: ‘Ida’ by Paweł Pawlikowski – Best Foreign Language Film

 13 Young Talents of Polish Animation